-Due to the many variables outside of our control, Main Street Software cannot provide any support pertaining to the information and links below.
+Due to the many variables outside our control, Main Street Software cannot provide any support for the information and links below.

 Windows Updates - Did You Know?

 On the second Tuesday of each month, Microsoft releases security-related updates for Windows, Office, and related products.
-It's imperative to keep up on these updates as they ensure your computer is safe, but also that the programs you have installed, like Boulevard, run correctly.
+It's imperative to keep up on these updates to ensure your computer is safe and the programs you have installed, like Boulevard, run correctly.

-To ensure you have all of your Windows updates installed follow the steps below for your operating system.
+To ensure your Windows updates are installed, follow the steps below for your operating system.

 Click Check for Updates or select Start > Settings > Update & Security > Windows Update, and then select Check for updates.

-See Update Windows on Microsoft's website for further help on checking for Windows updates.
+See Update Windows on Microsoft's website for further help checking for Windows updates.

 - Find my downloads in Windows 10